kiboschool/tk-future-proof-with-python/src/future-proof-with-python/admissions-challenge.md

 ## What’s next?

 - **Receive your admission decision:** we will review your submission and send you an email within one week if you have been admitted to the program.
-- **Complete onboarding:** During the week of July 4, you will select your live class time, and join our Discord learning community.
-Once you complete these steps, you will be sent an invite to Orientation which is mandatory and takes place on **[July 12 at 3 pm GMT](https://www.timeanddate.com/worldclock/converter.html?iso=20220712T150000&p1=tz_gmt)** on Zoom. **Save the date!**
+- **Complete onboarding:** You will select your live class time, and join our Discord learning community.
+Once you complete these steps, you will be sent an invite to Orientation which is mandatory, on Zoom.

 ## Congrats!